4 reasons to get a larger solar panel system

 A solar & battery system can increase the value of your home, according to Rightmove’s 2023 study of 300,000 properties.

-This is because it’ll raise your Energy Performance Certificate (EPC) rating by a grade (at least), which will boost your home’s value by 3% – and this works out to £11,157, on average.
+This is because it’ll typically raise your property's Energy Performance Certificate (EPC) rating by a grade (at least), which will boost your home’s value.
+The study found that increasing a property's EPC from a D to a C resulted in an average increase of 3%, or £11,157.

 And an oversized solar & battery system that produces particularly large savings may have an even more substantial effect on your sale price.